Skip to main content

-Melanoma is a form of cancer which arises in melanocytes.
-Melanocytes are cells in the skin which produce pigment (melanin) that gives the skin its color.
+Melanoma is a form of skin cancer that arises in melanocytes.
+Melanocytes are cells in the skin that produce pigment (melanin) that gives the skin its color.

 Find a Skin Cancer Specialist